 In September 2009, Leaders of the Group of Twenty (G20) economies committed to “phase out and rationalize over the medium term inefficient fossil fuel subsidies while providing targeted support for the poorest.”
 To follow up on this commitment, members of the G20 have since engaged in a voluntary process of periodically reporting on their fossil-fuel subsidies.
 In an effort to further facilitate the sharing of experience and mutual learning among G20 members, G20 Finance Ministers announced in February 2013 that they would seek to develop a framework for voluntary peer reviews for rationalising and phasing out inefficient fossil-fuel subsidies that encourage wasteful consumption.

 This led in December 2013 to a joint announcement by the People’s Republic of China and the United States of America that the two countries would undertake a reciprocal peer review of their fossil-fuel subsidies under the G20 process.
 The OECD was invited to serve as Chair of these reviews.
-The final versions of the reviews (and of the countries’ own self reviews, which were issued at the start of the process) were issued in September 2016.

 Peer Review of Italy